trackit/aws-api-gateway-cognito/README.md

 If you want to test the authentication, you need to create a user into your Cognito User Pool and get a token for your user, that's why you have the `example-auth.json` file.

+First, you have to connect to the AWS Console and go on Cognito -> User Pool -> Your User Pool (get and save your Pool Id) --> App Clients and click on `Show details` and click on `Enable username password auth for admin APIs for authentication (ALLOW_ADMIN_USER_PASSWORD_AUTH)` and Save app client changes. (get and save your App client Id too).

 ### Create and authenticate a user using our python script (new)

 We've created a new [script](cognito_user.py) that you can use to create and/or authenticate a user.